The Intervention components

 Postural deconstruction: A set of clinical procedures are used which enable the physiotherapist to unpick (deconstruct) patterns of postural muscle activity and associated patterns of hip/trunk muscle stiffness.
 Working through the procedures, the patient is provided with experiential learning of how to stand with reduced postural muscle activity and more relaxed knee muscles.

-Contextual triggers and movement initiation: This component aims to raise awareness of inappropriate muscular contraction which can be triggered by pain expectations, or which has been conditioned/associated with specific contexts.
-Using guided movement, the patient is taught to initiate movements without triggering inappropriate muscular activity.
+Contextual triggers: This component aims to raise awareness of inappropriate muscular contraction which can be triggered by pain expectations, or which has been conditioned/associated with specific contexts.
+With improved awareness the patients learns to reduce inappropriate contraction.